-Asian shares mixed after Nasdaq hits record high
+Global stocks steady as Nasdaq hits record high

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-ENERGY: Benchmark U.S. crude shed 11 cents to $53.79 a barrel in electronic trading on the New York Mercantile Exchange.
-It rose 88 cents, or 1.7 percent, to close at $53.90 a barrel on Tuesday.
-Brent crude, used to price international oils, lost 13 cents to $56.70 a barrel.
-It gained 93 cents, or 1.7 percent, to close at $56.83 a barrel in London.
+ENERGY: Benchmark U.S. crude rose 21 cents to $54.11 a barrel in electronic trading on the New York Mercantile Exchange.
+It rose 88 cents on Tuesday.
+Brent crude, used to price international oils, added 29 cents to $56.38 a barrel, having gained 93 cents the day before.

+CURRENCIES: The dollar, which has been boosted in recent weeks by expectations of more interest rate increases in the U.S., continued to rise.
+It trading at 117.80 yen, up from 117.44 the day before.
+The euro fell to $1.0399 from $1.0462.

 AP Business Writer Alex Veiga in New York contributed.